This post contains affiliate links. Please see my disclosure about affiliate links here.

 - Hand luggage only: As a regular Ryanair user I’m used to packing light and can garner significant savings just by carrying hand luggage only, a €30 return trip from Kerry (Ireland) to Frankfurt Hahn (Germany) being an example.

 - Research using Skyscanner: One of my favourite travel websites and my second port of call when researching a trip.
 Skyscanner is a travel metasearch engine that allows travellers to compare airline prices for a journey.
-If you’re wondering what website is my first port of call when travel planning, readers of my Pre-Travel Checklist post will know that the Irish government’s DFA travel advice website takes that accolade.
+If you’re wondering what website is my first port of call when travel planning, readers of my Pre-Travel Checklist post will know that my government’s travel advice website takes that accolade.

 - Use budget airlines: Do we have to?
 Yes, if you want a bargain point-to-point flight.
 Ryanair, Easyjet, Norwegian and Wizz Air are the best known in Europe and having flown with all four I can say that all have excellent safety records and are, by the most part, reliable.
 As long as you read and abide by the terms and conditions plus shift your expectations then budget airlines are a good option.